flutter/samples/game_template/README.md

 // }
 ```

-The `AdsController` provided from `lib/main.dart` is `null` by default,
+The `AdsController` code in`lib/main.dart` is `null` by default,
-and so the template gracefully falls back to not showing ads.
+so the template gracefully falls back to not showing ads
+on desktop.

-You will find code relating to ads in `lib/src/ads/`.
+You can find the code relating to ads in `lib/src/ads/`.

 To enable ads in your game:

 1. Go to [AdMob][] and set up an account.
    This could take a significant amount of time because you need to provide
-   banking information, sign contracts and so on.
+   banking information, sign contracts, and so on.
 2. Create two _Apps_ in [AdMob][]: one for Android and one for iOS.
 3. Get the AdMob _App IDs_ for both the Android app and the iOS app.
-   You will find these in the _App settings_ section.
+   You can find these in the _App settings_ section.
 They look
    something like `ca-app-pub-1234567890123456~1234567890`
    (note the tilde between the two numbers).
 4. Open `android/app/src/main/AndroidManifest.xml`, find the `<meta-data>`
    entry called `com.google.android.gms.ads.APPLICATION_ID`,
    and update the value with the _App ID_ of the Android AdMob app
-   that you got in the previous step.
+   that you obtained in the previous step.

    ```xml
    <meta-data